 Decorating for Christmas doesn’t have to be complicated!
-Let yourself be inspired by my easy ideas for creating a festive and welcoming holiday front porch.
+Let yourself be inspired by my easy decorating ideas for creating a festive and welcoming holiday front porch.

 Hello everyone and welcome to my festive and cheery Christmas front porch!
-I’ve kept the decor simple this year, but nothing is more cheery to me at Christmas than lots of red and green.
+I’ve kept the decor simple this year, but nothing is more cheery to me at Christmas than lots of holiday red and green.

 I’m delighted to be participating in the Christmas Porch Tour again this year, hosted by Amy from Atta Girl Says!
 Amy has gathered a group of some of your favorite bloggers for the tour this year.
 You’ll find links to everyone’s blog posts at the bottom.

 When I started decorating my home for Christmas this year, I knew from the very beginning that I would be incorporating lots of red and green.
-I would be using loads of greenery, ribbon, red ornaments, pine cones and berries.
+I would be using loads of greenery, pretty ribbon, red ornaments, pine cones and berries.
 All of the elements that say Christmas to this girl’s nostalgic Christmas heart.

-I started off by reusing the garland that I made for last year’s Christmas porch.
+I started off by reusing the holiday garland that I made for last year’s Christmas porch.
 It’s made from inexpensive faux greenery garlands that are wired together.
 I added white lights and then tucked in red berries and pine cones.
 It frames the front door perfectly and sets the stage for a welcoming entry.

 My black planter baskets stayed too and I even left the ivy that I had planted for the summer in them.
 All that I needed to add for Christmas was a lantern filled with a large red candle and a few bushes of faux Christmas greenery.
-I first used these lanterns on my porch decorated for fall and they were a huge hit with y’all!
+I first used these stunning lanterns on my porch decorated for fall and they were a huge hit with y’all!

 Affiliate links have been used in this post.
 I only recommend products that I love.
 See my full disclosure HERE.